BRPD dismantles unit linked to 'Brave Cave' probe, launches criminal investigation into officers' actions

 "This facility will remain closed permanently, and it will not be used for policing activity going forward," Broome said Thursday.

 An officer implicated in the Brave Cave lawsuit — Troy Lawrence Jr. — resigned this week as top brass at the agency began his termination process.
-Lawrence, the son of a BRPD deputy chief, was previously the target of multiple complaints alleging excessive force, those led to lawsuits that have already cost the city upwards of $100,000 in settlements.
+Lawrence, the son of a BRPD deputy chief, was previously the target of multiple complaints alleging excessive force.
+Those complaints led to lawsuits that have already cost the city upwards of $100,000 in settlements.

 Attorney Ryan Thompson represents Jeremy Lee, the man at the center of the latest lawsuit who alleges he was taken to the Brave Cave and beaten while the cameras weren't rolling.